Bhutanise People Showing Their Traditional Dance

 Day01

-Pick up and drop off in Hotel.
+Pick up from International Airport and drop off to Hotel in Kathmandu.

 Max Alt.1400m